Cost-Saving Ideas: How to Reduce Energy Costs

 Use Less Energy

-- Get an energy audit or technical assistance study to determine where you can save.
+- Get an energy audit or technical assistance study to identify where you can save.
 Contact the New York State Energy Research and Development Authority (NYSERDA) or the New York Power Authority (NYPA) for more information.

 - Replace incandescent bulbs with compact fluorescent bulbs to reduce lighting energy use by 75 percent.